Pasta Salad with Italian Sausage

 - The salad is best when it chills in the fridge for at least an hour in the fridge, and leftovers will stay good in the fridge for a day or two.

-More Tasty Treats to Make with Italian Sausage:
+More Tasty Ideas with Italian Sausage:

 - 3 small zucchini, cut in fourths lengthwise, then cut into pieces